liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed all references to Windows Live Messenger
+### Removed All References to Windows Live Messenger
 - **Date:** 2015-Oct-15
 - **JIRA Ticket:** LPS-30883

 #### What changed?

-*Overview:*
-- All references to the `msnSn` column in the Contacts table have been removed from portal.
-- All references to Windows Live Messenger have been removed from the properties, tests, classes, and frontend.
-- `getMsnSn` and `setMsnSn` have been removed from the Contact and LDAPUser models.
+All references to the `msnSn` column in the Contacts table have been removed from portal.
+All references to Windows Live Messenger have been removed from properties, tests, classes, and the frontend.
+Also, the `getMsnSn` and `setMsnSn` methods have been removed from the `Contact` and `LDAPUser` models.

-*The following classes have been removed:*
+The following classes have been removed:

 - `MSNConnector`
 - `MSNMessageAdapter`

-*The following constants have been removed:*
+The following constants have been removed:

+- `CalEventConstants.REMIND_BY_MSN`
 - `ContactConverterKeys.MSN_SN`
-- `CalEventConstants.REMIND_BY_MSN`
 - `PropsKeys.MSN_LOGIN`
 - `PropsKeys.MSN_PASSWORD`

-*The following methods have been removed:*
+The following methods have been removed:

+- `Contact.getMsnSn`
 - `Contact.setMsnSn`
-- `Contact.getMsnSn`
+- `LDAPUser.getMsnSn`
 - `LDAPUser.setMsnSn`
-- `LDAPUser.getMsnSn`

-*The following methods have been changed:*
+The following methods have been changed:

 - `AdminUtil.updateUser`
 - `ContactLocalServiceUtil.addContact`
 - `ContactLocalServiceUtil.updateContact`